View Source Deployment

 These envrionment variables will need to be set in order to configure the github app:

-• GITHUB_CERT - the github app private key
+GITHUB_CERTthe github app private key (Base 64 encoded)

 You can access these from your github app settings menu.
-Also needed for the configurtaion is:
+Also needed for the configuration is:

 • REPO_CONNECTION_SIGNING_SECRET - secret used to sign access tokens.
 This access token is used to authenticate requests made from the github actions.
 You can generate this using mix lightning.gen_encryption_key